EMinsight/setupEM/README.md

 <img src="./doc/png/ports1.png" alt="ports" width="700">

-Palace does not evaluate the port voltage parameter, but we use it here to specify if ports are "active" during S-parameter simulation.
+Palace does not evaluate the port voltage parameter, but we use it internally to specify if ports are "active" during S-parameter simulation.
 To get the full S-parameters, all ports must be simulated with non-zero voltage, which means that all ports are excited one after another.
 If you want to simulate only selected excitations, for faster total simulation time, you can set ports to zero voltage.
-In this case, you will **not** get full S-parameters data and the missing paths are set to 0 in the output file.
+In that case, you will **not** get full S-parameters data and the missing paths are set to 0 in the output file.

 <img src="./doc/png/ports2.png" alt="ports" width="700">

 # Mesh and Boundaries

-Here, you control the mesh used for FEM simulation, which has an effect on simulation time and accuracy.
+On this tab, you control the mesh used for FEM simulation, which has an effect on simulation time and accuracy.
 Finer mesh is more accurate, because it can model the actual fields in more detail, but it takes more time to solve.

 Parameter "Mesh refinement at the edges" does what the name says, this is parameter "refined_cellsize" in gds2palace code.
 This is the mesh size used along the edges of polygons.
 If the actual geometry is smaller than this value, local mesh size will result from geometry dimensions, so this value does **not** specify a lower limit for global mesh size (as done in the IHP gds2openEMS flow).
 In many cases, a value of 2 or 5 microns will give great results for IHP SG13G2 simulation models.
 For physically small layouts, you might go down to 1µm, but small details will be included anyway, no matter what your setting is.